jpierik/CSE280/readme.md

 Lets test this out by making a branch with your name written in camel case.
 For example, (using the directions above) I will create a new branch titled `MichaelFrieze`.
-Once you have done that, make a file called readme.md and put whatever you want in there.
+Once you have done that, edit the readme.md file (erase whats in there) and put whatever you want in there.
 Just remember this is public.
 Then, just continue to follow the steps above and I will know that everyone is using github correctly.
 Make sure to submit a pull request when you are finished.